brunoalves99/brunoalves99/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, REACT and C#.
+- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, REACT e GIT.